TTPlanetPig/Comfyui_TTP_CN_Preprocessor/README.md

-# HYDiT_controlnet_preprocessor
+# for comfyui image proprocessor
-for comfyui image proprocessor
+Adapt for Hunyuan now